Report

 Banaras Hindu University, India

-The Nickel Mining Industry in Sulawesi: Historical Context, Environmental Impact, and Health Consequences from the New Order to the Present
+The Nickel Mining Industry in Sulawesi: Historical Context, Environmental Impact, and Health Consequences (1966-present)

 Adi Setiawan